truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 Notable changes:

-*
+* SMB/NFSv4 mixed-mode sharing of the same dataset is now supported.
+* Apps screens improvements.
+[NAS-124339](https://ixsystems.atlassian.net/browse/NAS-124339) and [NAS-124335](https://ixsystems.atlassian.net/browse/NAS-124335)
-* The **Reports Config** form is removed from the **Reporting** screen [NAS-124345](https://ixsystems.atlassian.net/browse/NAS-124345)
+* The **Reports Config** form is removed from the **Reporting** screen.
+[NAS-124345](https://ixsystems.atlassian.net/browse/NAS-124345)
-* Improved LZ4 and ZSTD decompression algorithms are introduced and are forward and backward compatible.
+* LZ4 and ZSTD decompression algorithms are updated for better performance.
+When ZFS deduplication is enabled on a pool, monitor the disk space consumption and storage records.
-  Take care if ZFS deduplication is enabled as moving between compressor versions can cause the same source data to produce different checksums, resulting in duplicate records and additional disk space consumption.
+Compressor version changes could cause the same source data to be assigned different checksums, resulting in increased disk space usage.
-*

 <a href="https://ixsystems.atlassian.net/issues/?filter=10398" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 23.10.0 release.
 {{< include file="_includes/JiraFilterInstructions.md" >}}

 ### 23.10.0 Ongoing Issues

-Notes:

-*

 <a href="https://ixsystems.atlassian.net/issues/?filter=10399" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.0 that are being resolved in a future TrueNAS SCALE release.